-Automake assumes that the .c file generated by yacc (or lex) should be named using the basename of the input file.
-That is, for a yacc source file foo.y, Automake will cause the intermediate file to be named foo.c (as opposed to y.tab.c, which is more traditional).
+Automake assumes that the .c file generated by yacc or lex should be named using the basename of the input file.
+That is, for a Yacc source file foo.y, Automake will cause the intermediate file to be named foo.c (as opposed to y.tab.c, which is more traditional).

-The extension of a yacc source file is used to determine the extension of the resulting C or C++ source and header files.
-Note that header files are generated only when the -d Yacc option is used; see below for more information about this flag, and how to specify it.
+The extension of a Yacc source file is used to determine the extension of the resulting C or C++ source and header files.
+Be aware that header files are generated only when the option -d is given to Yacc; see below for more information about this flag, and how to specify it.
 Files with the extension .y will thus be turned into .c sources and .h headers; likewise, .yy will become .cc and .hh, .y++ will become c++ and h++, .yxx will become .cxx and .hxx, and .ypp will become .cpp and .hpp.

-Similarly, lex source files can be used to generate C or C++; the extensions .1, .11, .1++, .1xx, and .1pp are recognized.
+Similarly, Lex source files can be used to generate C or C++; the extensions .1, .11, .1++, .1xx, and .1pp are recognized.